All Episodes

 I'm doing it.

-I never work on election night, but um it's just a tradition of mine to just look at returns.
+I never work on election night, but it's just a tradition of mine to just look at returns.

-I'll be looking heavily at uh the panhandle, Southwest Florida, so important.
+I'll be looking heavily at the panhandle.

-The I-4 card are so important.
+The I-4 corridor, so important.

-And uh, well, I just want to thank you, Ron DeSantis.
+And, well, I just want to thank you, Ron DeSantis.

 Good luck.